Tile layers are useful when you need to expose a map or layer on the web for the visualization of relatively static data.

 Vector tile layers

-Vector tile layers deliver map data as vector files (for example, PBF format) and include one or more layers that are rendered on the client based on a style delivered with the layer.
-Vector tiles include similar data to that found in some (but not all) of the available raster tile basemaps, but they store a vector representation of the data; that is, geographic features are represented as points, lines, and polygons in a format understood by the client application.
+A vector tile layer references a set of web-accessible vector tiles in one or more sublayers, and the corresponding style for how those tiles should be drawn.
+Vector tiles are similar to raster tile layers, but they store a vector representation of the data; that is, geographic features are represented as points, lines, and polygons in a format understood by the client application.
 Unlike static raster tile layers, vector tile layers can adapt to the resolution of their display device and be restyled for multiple uses.
+Vector tiles have a smaller file size than raster tiles, which translates to faster maps and better performance.
 The combination of tile access performance and vector drawing allows the tiles to adapt to any resolution of the display, which may vary across devices.

 - They can be used to generate many map styles using a single set of vector tiles.
 You can customize vector tile layers—for example, hide their visibility, change symbols and fonts, or change languages for labels—without having to regenerate tiles.